xmorg3/myebookshellread/README.md

 	Line Number is optional.
 If not supplied it will start at line 1 if a .bookmark file exists, it will start at the line in the file if you specifiy your own line it will start there.

+Issues:
+	* bookmarks in read only areas - say you try to read a man page aloud ebookreader.sh /usr/share/man/el/man1/inkscape.1.gz every line will output " Permission denied" because its trying to place a bookmark in the files directory and not a user directory.

+	* gziped man pages - I only do one pass, and if I found gzip file, i assume its gzip text - so you will probably get a lot of code mixed in with your text if you read a man page directly from /usr/share/man. - this can probably be resolved later by making another pass on a compressed file, especially when looking for man pages directly. you can get around this if you man page is already installed, by using the "man" argument, example "ebookreader.sh ls 1 man" reads the man page for ls, starting a line 1.

 Limitations:
 	* Without TERMCAP or curses, this script cannot accept interactive input, like LEFT/RIGHT to go back.
 I believe I could create a C